Grandma's Savory Zucchini Squares

 6

-Press dough into prepared baking dish, sprinkle paprika over top, then bake in preheated oven 30-35 minutes until edges are golden brown and center is set.
+Press dough into prepared baking dish, then bake in preheated oven 30-35 minutes until edges are golden brown and center is set.
+Sprinkle with paprika if desired.
+Allow to cool 15 minutes before slicing and serving

 Eily